 Blouse – thrifted Ann Taylor (similar) | Jeans – Henry & Belle (similar) | Shoes – Dr. Scholl’s (same) | Watch – c/o Jord (same)

-I had dreams of wearing a tan cardigan or even my Rate of miscarriage from depo provera but it was 80+ degrees on Monday (when I wore this).
+I had dreams of wearing a tan cardigan or even my blanket scarf but it was 80+ degrees on Monday (when I wore this).
 I didn’t even need either of those things in my office.
 And because I was hoping to wear a scarf I totally blanked on jewelry.

 Anyway, I’ve been debating getting rid of these jeans but I kind of like them with this top and these shoes.
 And eventually that scarf.
 Eventually.
 In the mean time, you can see how other people interpreted this week’s art over on 14 Shades of Grey.